nebhead/garage-zero/README.md

 ![History](documents/images/screenshot-1.jpg)

 Pressing the hamburger icon in the upper right of the interface, allows you to also access to the administration screen.
-This interface allows you to configure the notification settings (i.e. e-mail and/or IFTTT notifications).
+This interface allows you to configure the notification settings (i.e. e-mail, IFTTT notifications, and Pushover notifications).

 ![Admin & Settings](documents/images/screenshot-2.jpg)

-Scrolling down gives you more information about the system hardware, and the uptime.
+Scrolling down gives you the ability to select from a few different themes including a 'dark mode' for those times when you don't want to blind yourself at night.
+Then more system information following the theme settings.

 ![Admin 2](documents/images/screenshot-3.jpg)